BryanTheLai/StackRAG-Backend/README.md

 *   **Implementation:** The `Sectioner` service uses custom Python logic with regular expressions to identify Markdown headings (`#`, `##`, etc.) as section boundaries.
 It collects the text content between headings and uses the page separators (`--- Page X Start ---`) to determine the `page_numbers` array associated with each section.
 It also assigns a sequential `section_index`.
 *   **Output:** A list of `SectionData` dictionaries, ready to be saved to the `sections` table.
 Each dictionary contains `document_id`, `user_id`, `section_heading`, `page_numbers`, `content_markdown` (for that specific section), and `section_index`.

+### 3.5 Analogous Structure: Financial Document "AST"

+Just as Abstract Syntax Trees (ASTs) capture the structural essence of code, the parsing, metadata extraction, and sectioning stages aim to create an analogous structural representation of financial documents.
+By converting the visual PDF into structured Markdown, identifying logical sections, and extracting key metadata, we are building a representation that allows the system to understand the document's hierarchy and components beyond just raw text.
+This structured view (like headings, tables, or metadata) is crucial for accurate filtering and providing the LLM with context rooted in the document's original organization.

 ---

 ## Chapter 4: Embedding & Storage (Supabase)